 The Hamitic Myth itself has also taken on at least one other form in relation to Blackness (other versions have made Ham into a white man).
 Once Europeans saw evidence of the great African civilizations, they hastened to reinterpret the Hamitic Myth to suggest that the Hamites were in fact Europeans [!] who went into Africa bringing this civilization with them.
 This version of the Myth satisfied their academic needs–and was used when necessary by Jewish academics like C.G.
-Seligman among others.
+Seligman, among others.
 But, for the most part, their economic, social, religious, and political needs were met in the global promotion of the original rabbinical version.

 Some argue that the Talmudic story is so miniscule–amounting to just a few sentences within a voluminous written tradition–that there is no way to claim it as the birthplace of Western racism and slavery.
 We would suggest that the story was quickly amplified in concert with the growing Jewish interest in the slave trade.
 At one time slavery was a profitable enterprise and all races were deemed fit for the role.
 We suspect that Africans soon became the worker of choice (just as the early American colonists found Blacks to be physically superior), and adjusted their supply to fit this demand.
 Rabbis, who as charities also benefited from the trade, willingly altered their racial interpretation of the Ham story to fit this economic imperative.
-Soon we find legendary Jewish scholars like Moses Maimonides, a man who The Encyclopedia of the Jewish Religion refers to as “the symbol of the pure and orthodox faith,” spewing racist themes in his Guide to the Perplexed:
+Soon we find legendary Jewish scholars like Moses Maimonides, a man whom The Encyclopedia of the Jewish Religion refers to as “the symbol of the pure and orthodox faith,” spewing racist themes in his Guide to the Perplexed:

 “[T]he Negroes found in the remote South, and those who resemble them from among them that are with us in these climes.
 The status of those is like that of irrational animals.
 To my mind they do not have the rank of men, but have among the beings a rank lower than the rank of man but higher than the rank of apes.
 For they have the external shape and lineaments of a man and a faculty of discernment that is superior to that of the apes.”

 Ideas were spread in those times the same way spices, rum and pork were spread–by way of the international merchants.
 The Jews monopolized this commerce, and these same Jewish merchant/travelers in the 12th century were denigrating the “sons of Ham” in their writings about the Africans.
 In the American South, the Jewish peddler was held in high esteem and eagerly anticipated by his rural, slaveholding customers for the goods and news, and for his Biblical ruminations.
-I suspect that this–multiplied by many centuries and many peddlers and many nations–is how a tiny Talmudic kernel can be made the universal creed.
+We suspect that this–multiplied by many centuries and many peddlers and many nations–is how a tiny Talmudic kernel can be made the universal creed.

 The Hamitic Myth has been liberally applied whenever historical circumstances required the aggressive re-assertion of white supremacy.
 It can be shown to be at the root in the justification of the slave trade and the displacement and murder of the American Indians.
 It was used to attack the Civil Rights Movement, to undermine abolitionism, to buttress the proslavery Confederacy, and was used as the instrument of control in Jim Crow.

-Many people have adopted the mantle of “Chosen People” via the Hamitic Myth including the Puritans, the Jews, the Boers, the Afrikaners, and the Nazis, among many others.
+Many people have adopted the mantle of “Chosen People” via the Hamitic Myth, including the Puritans, the Jews, the Boers, the Afrikaners, and the Nazis, among many others.
 Even the Cherokees used it to justify their enslavement of the African (interestingly, it was “mixed-blood” Cherokees who engaged in this practice, just as it was mulatto “Blacks” who held African slaves).
 Southern Christians then used the same Hamitic Myth to justify the extermination of the Cherokees.
 Christians further employed the “Chosen People” myth of the slaveholding ancient Hebrews to justify their own slaveholding.
 Whites have even gone so far as to say that the snake in the Garden of Eden was the Black Man.